Skip links

 in Tags

-The human genome is published (Celera Genomics publishes in the American journal Science while the Anglo-American public consortium Human Genome Project publishes in the English journal Nature); turns out to be composed of only 30,000 genes (against the 90,000 expected)
+The human genome is published (Celera Genomics publishes in the American journal Science while the Anglo-American public consortium Human Genome Project publishes in the English journal Nature); it turns out to be composed of only 30,000 genes (against the 90,000 expected)

 June 26, 2000